Fairfax Drug Lawyer

 At the end of the day, if there is evidence or legal arguments to support your innocence, your Fairfax drug lawyer will do all they can to ensure that you obtain the best outcome possible.
 If not, they will make sure that you receive a fair and relatively lenient plea bargain.

 Virginia Drug Laws

 Virginia drug laws are some of the harshest in the country.
 In fact, Virginia has enacted a Drug Control Act of its own which is somewhat different than the federal version.
 The most notable difference is that, unlike the federal version, the Virginia Drug Control Act classifies marijuana as a Schedule 6 drug whereas the federal version classifies marijuana as a Schedule 1 drug.
 If you have been charged with a crime for violating any Virginia drug laws, you will want to contact a Fairfax drug lawyer as soon as possible.
-If you have been charged with any offenses involving marijuana, visit our Fairfax Marijuana Lawyer page.

 Possession of Narcotics (Virginia Code § 18.2-250)

 Under Virginia Code § 18.2-250, possessing drugs like cocaine, heroin, MDMA (otherwise known as ecstasy or “molly”), Xanax, OxyContin, and Percocet is a Class 5 felony.
 However, pursuant to Virginia Code § 18.2-251, there are circumstances when your Fairfax drug lawyer can persuade the court to defer a finding of guilt so long as the defendant enrolls and successfully completes a drug diversion program.
 Your Fairfax drug lawyer can help determine whether you are eligible for a “251 Disposition” while also discussing the potentially negative ramifications and limitations of accepting a plea under Virginia Code § 18.2-251.